 Located in touristy North Beach, not far from the Texas State Aquarium and the USS Lexington you'll find North Beach Gift Shop.
 A great place to find some quirky and fun souvenirs to take back home.
 In addition to souvenirs you'll find everything to make your stay on the beach spectacular--beach towels, sun screen, sun glasses, hats, inflatable toys and more.

 Looking for a gift?
 Or something that adds a little pizzazz to your home?
-At Bleu Frog Mercantile you will find a variety of antique furniture, lamps, one-of-a-kind art, interesting jewelry and much, much more.
-Even if you come in just to browse, the shop is still a cool place to visit, because there is always something that catches the eye.
-Definitely one of the most eclectic shops in the Corpus Christi and a great place to find a unique, one-of-a-kind item.
+Then Bleu Frog Mercantile is your destination.
+Here you will find a variety of antique furniture, lamps, one-of-a-kind art, interesting jewelry and much, much more.
+Even if you come in just to browse, the shop is still a worthwhile place to visit, because there is always something that catches the eye.
+Definitely one of the most eclectic shops in Corpus Christi and a great place to find a unique gift.

 Located in Lamar Park, this charming little jewelry shop boasts an impressive collection of imports from over 30 countries.
 Besides stunning pieces made of silver, turquoise and semi precious stones the shop also carries other accessories such as hats and handbags, shoes, clothes, and even home decor and furniture.
 Of particular interest is the lowing display of indigenous and exotic crafts from all around the world.